Vietnam War POW/MIA issue: Origins

-The origins of the POW/MIA issue date back to during the war itself.
-Suffering from a lack of accurate intelligence sources inside North Vietnam, the United States never had solid knowledge for how many U.S. prisoners of war were held.
+The origins of the POW/MIA issue date back to the war itself.
+Suffering from a lack of accurate intelligence sources inside North Vietnam, the United States never had solid knowledge of how many U.S. prisoners of war were held.
 Indeed, the United States often relied upon possibly inaccurate North Vietnamese newspapers and radio broadcasts to find out who had been captured, as well as memorized lists of names brought out by the few U.S. POWs given early release.
-As the Department of Defense built up lists of those in the categories of killed in action, killed in action/body not recovered, prisoner of war, and missing in action, its tentative numbers fluctuated, but most of the time, the number of expected returnees upon war's end was around 600.
+As the Department of Defense built up lists of those in the categories of killed in action, killed in action/body not recovered, prisoner of war and missing in action, its tentative numbers fluctuated, but most of the time, the number of expected returnees upon war's end was around 600.
 However, the Nixon administration had made return of the POWs one of its central arguments to the American public for prolonging the war and bringing North Vietnam to terms.
-In doing so, the administration exaggerated the number of POWs at issue, at one point stating that there were "fifteen hundred American servicemen" held throughout Southeast Asia.
-These higher numbers would be the focus of much of the controversy in the issue to come.
+In doing so, the administration overstated the number of POWs at issue, at one point stating that there were "fifteen hundred American servicemen" held throughout Southeast Asia.
+These higher numbers would be the focus of much of the controversy over the issue in the years to come.

-Following the Paris Peace Accords of January 1973, U.S. prisoners of war were returned during Operation Homecoming during February through April 1973.
+Following the Paris Peace Accords of January 1973, U.S. prisoners of war were returned during Operation Homecoming from February through April 1973.
 During this, 591 POWs were released to U.S. authorities; this included a few captured in Laos and released in North Vietnam.
 U.S. President Richard Nixon announced that all U.S. servicemen taken prisoner had been accounted for.
 At that time, the United States listed 2,646 Americans as unaccounted for, including about 1,350 prisoners of war or missing in action and roughly 1,200 reported killed in action and body not recovered.
 The low numbers of returnees from Laos caused some immediate concern, as previous Pentagon estimates were as high as 41 for prisoners held there, although only a few had been known to be captured for certain.
 By late 1973, the remains of over 700 Americans killed in Southeast Asia had been returned and identified.